ryankopf/antispam/README.md

 The second feature allows you to submit user-provided content to a spam checking service that uses machine learning and a database of content to determine whether the user's submitted content is spam.
-It uses the blazing fast Defendium API to quickly determine if submitted content is spam or not.
+It uses the blazing fast Defendium API I created to quickly determine if submitted content is spam or not.
+Defendium's [pricing](https://defendium.com/pricing) is free for up to 1,000 API calls per day, which should be sufficient for 99% of users.

+The two features are optional, and you can use either one without the other.

 ## Spam Content Checking - Usage

 ```
 result = Antispam::Checker.check(content: @comment.body)
 if result.is_spam?
+  redirect_to "/access_denied"
+else
   @comment.save
-else
-  redirect_to "/access_denied"
 end
 ```